Financial-Times/post-publication-combiner/README.md

 This service builds combined messages (content + internal content + annotations) based on events received from `PostConceptAnnotations` or `PostPublicationEvents`.
 This is a combination point for synchronizing the content, internal content and metadata publish flows.

-Note: one publish event can result in two messages in the CombinedPostPublicationEvents topics (one for the content publish, and one for the metadata publish).
+Note: One publish event can result in two messages in the `CombinedPostPublicationEvents` topic (one for the content publish and one for the metadata publish).

-- For `PostPublicationEvents` messages the service extracts the published content from the messages, and requests the internal content and metadata from `internal-content-api`.
+- For `PostPublicationEvents` messages the service extracts the published content from the messages and requests the internal content and metadata from `internal-content-api`.
 It is possible for `internal-content-api` to return empty annotations field.
-- For `PostConceptAnnotations` message the service extracts only the content uuid from the message, and requests the content from `document-store-api` and internal content and metadata from `internal-content-api`.
+- For `PostConceptAnnotations` messages the service extracts only the content uuid from the message and requests the content from `document-store-api` and internal content and metadata from `internal-content-api`.
 It is possible for `document-store-api` to return `404 Not Found` fot the provided content uuid.

 The service then constructs a `CombinedPostPublicationEvents` message with the received data.
 It is possible for either `content` or `metadata` fields in the constructed message to be empty, but not both.